 📍 42 Whitmore Square

-📝 Not just another cafe roasting no. Nope.
 Elementary Coffee is first and foremost a wholesale coffee roaster where visitors and diners are able to partake in the coffee ritual in pretty much the same space their coffee was roasted in.
-If you’re looking for food too, no sweat, they’ve got some food too.
+If you’re looking for food too, no sweat, they’ve got that too.

 🕖 Weekdays 7:30am – 3pm